Portuguese Navy: Creation of the Portuguese Navy

 King Denis gave a permanent organization to his naval forces, appointing Manuel Pessanha of Genoa to be the first Admiral of the Kingdom, on the 12 December 1317.
 This is considered the official date of foundation of the Portuguese Navy, with its 700 years being commemorated on the 12 December 2017.
 In 1321, the Portuguese Navy successfully attacked Muslim ports in North Africa.
 Maritime insurance began in 1323 in Portugal.
-Between 1336 and 1341, the first attempts at maritime expansion are made, with the expedition to Canary Islands, sponsored by King Afonso IV.
+Between 1336 and 1341, the first attempts at maritime expansion were made, with an expedition to the Canary Islands, sponsored by King Afonso IV.
 In the context of the 1383–85 Crisis, the Portuguese Navy took an active participation in the war against Castile.

 A Portuguese naval campaign conducted in Galicia led to the conquest of the coastal towns of Baiona, A Coruña and Neda, as well as the destruction of the naval base of Ferrol and of several ships that were on the way to reinforce the Castilian forces that were besieging Lisbon.
 In July 1384, the Portuguese Navy was able to break the Castilian siege of Lisbon and to supply the city, defeating the Castilian Navy in the naval battle of the Tagus.

-15th and 16th centuries
+Age of Exploration

 In the beginning of the 15th century, the country entered a period of peace and stability.
 Europe was still involved in wars and feudal conflicts which allowed Portugal to be the only capable country to methodically and successfully start the exploration of the Atlantic.
 Portuguese expansion during the 15th century can be divided in: